On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Regulator formulae

 Since $\Omega_{f,f}$ is already in the $(f,f)$-isotypical component, this shows that it belongs to $M_B(f\otimes f)_{K_f}$. \end{proof} \begin{remark} By construction $\Omega_{f,f} \in \wedge^2 M_{\dR}(f)$, therefore the above lemma proves that it is in the subspace $\Ext^0_{\MH_{K_f}}(K_f,\wedge^2 M_B(f\otimes f)_{K_f}(k+1))$. \end{remark} To summarise, we have shown that $\Omega_{f,f}$ is in the second group in the bottom row of the diagram and, by definition, $\cBF_{\del}^{f,f,j}$ is in the first group in the same row.
 There is a natural pairing between those two groups, induced by the natural one between $M_B(f\otimes f)_{K_f}$ and its dual, with target $\Ext^1_{\MH_{K_f}}(K_f,K_f(1+k-j)) \simeq K_f(1+k-j)$.
 By commutativity of the corresponding diagram, pairing $\cBF_{\del}^{f,f,j}$ with $\Omega_{f,f}$ computes the same value as in Deligne cohomology (which is also the same obtainable by pairing elements in the $\Ext$-groups of Betti cohomology).

-The resulting computation expresses the relation between the bottom layer of the Beilinson-Flach Euler system and a special value of the derivative of the Rankin-Selberg $L$-function and is foundational for our paper.
+The resulting computation expresses the relation between the bottom layer of the Beilinson--Flach Euler system and a special value of the derivative of the Rankin--Selberg $L$-function and is foundational for our paper.
 By the remark at page~\pageref{rmk:pairing-unchanged}, pairing (the Deligne realisations of) $\lcBF^{k,k,j}$ or $\BF^{[k,k,j]}_{\mot}$ with differential forms arising from cusp forms yields the same result.
 Since $\Omega_{f,f}$ comes from cusp forms, we can compute the pairing as if we were using the original classes.
-More precisely, we have the following proposition. \begin{proposition}[{\cite[Proposition~8.3]{brunault.chida:regulators}}] We have
+More precisely, we have the following proposition. \begin{proposition}[{\cite[Proposition~8.3]{brunaultchida16}}] We have

 \end{proposition} \begin{remark} The proposition makes sense because $\Omega_{f,f}$ is canonically associated to a cohomology class with compact support as noted in Subsection~\ref{subsec:motives}.
-Notice that in the above equality, on the left hand side we have less information on the Beilinson-Flach classes, so we have to make up for this with additional information on $\Omega_{f,f}$---namely, that it corresponds to a compactly supported class. \end{remark} \begin{proposition} We have
+Notice that in the above equality, on the left hand side we have less information on the Beilinson--Flach classes, so we have to make up for this with additional information on $\Omega_{f,f}$---namely, that it corresponds to a compactly supported class. \end{remark} \begin{proposition} We have

 \end{proposition} \begin{proof} By linearity and compatibility of $\rD$ with pull-backs:

 By definition $\Omega_{f,f}$ is an antisymmetric tensor with components of degree $k+1$, hence $(\rho')^*\Omega_{f,f} = (-1)^{k+1}s(\Omega_{f,f}) = (-1)^k\Omega_{f,f}$.
 This proves the claim. \end{proof} We are now in a position to prove the following version of the regulator formula over $X_1(N)^2$. \begin{theorem} If $j$ is even and $0\leq j\leq k$, then the following formula holds.